Welcome to today's edition of the Rush 24-7 podcast.

 There is vast majority opposition to it.

-But the ruling class in Washington having taken care of itself and essentially exempting itself from the rules and regulations of Obamacare is just fine and dandy with it.
+But the ruling class in Washington, having taken care of itself and essentially exempting itself from the rules and regulations of Obamacare, is just fine and dandy with it.

-The one percent is getting richer and richer than 99% are falling into deep poverty.
+The 99% are falling into deep poverty.

-This is an AP story, and the 1%, most of them live and work in Washington.
+And the 1%, most of them live and work in Washington.

 The median income in this country is $51,000 per household.